-- Turkey -
+- New Jersey, USA -

 Voice For Us Disclaimer: This story is sourced from official news outlets.
 Links included.

 Please note that details may be removed or new information added should such sources report an update.

 In the case of charges being dropped, dismissed, or the case being purged, this article will be rectified accordingly, if official documentation is provided to Voice For Us.